dpuyda/triclipper/README.md

 ## Building Examples and Tests

-TriClipper comes with examples and tests that can be built using the CMake script [CMakeLists.txt](CMakeLists.txt).
+TriClipper comes with examples and tests which can be built using the CMake script [CMakeLists.txt](CMakeLists.txt).

 For example: